EcoExtreML/STEMMUS_SCOPE_Processing/CONTRIBUTING.md

 ## Development of STEMMUS_SCOPE model

 <!-- markdown-link-check-disable-next-line -->
-To contribute to STEMMUS_SCOPE model, you need access to model source code that is stored in the repository [STEMMUS_SCOPE](https://github.com/EcoExtreML/STEMMUS_SCOPE).
+To contribute to the STEMMUS_SCOPE model, you need access to the model source code that is stored in the repository [STEMMUS_SCOPE](https://github.com/EcoExtreML/STEMMUS_SCOPE).
 You also need a MATLAB license.

 ### Development on Snellius using MATLAB